Protecting What Matters Most

 Such fathers carry a kind of premium at the family law courthouse.
 It is exceedingly rare to see a father fighting for such rights in court where he has proven himself capable of putting aside his conflict with the other parent.
 However, it is still possible that the other side may continue to drive the conflict, and this is where experienced legal counsel and representation can truly pay off.

-Ultimately, you can expect primary custody to be awarded to the parent who offers the more stable, supportive life for the child.
+Ultimately, you can expect primary custody to be awarded to the parent who offers a more stable, supportive life for the child.
 With respect to “dad’s rights,” primary custody is only part of the picture.
 The term “primary custody” is commonly misunderstood until a parent truly understands what joint conservatorship in Texas means and the myriad of options available through negotiation.
 If you feel that primary custody is an issue in your case, our law office can help you.

 Put the experience of our law firm to work by contacting us today at (512) 628-2550 to discuss your case.
 You can also contact Mr. Evans directly at his private email address service@evansflg.com.